LiTrans/BSMD-ML/README.md

 # Distributed Privacy-Aware Choice Modelling using Federated Learning

-Using the distributed principles of the blockchain, we propose a federated learning model for choice modelling which is able to process distributed data from different sources without:
+Using [Blockchain for Smart Mobility Data-market (BSMD)](https://github.com/billjee/bsmd), we propose a federated learning model for choice modelling which is able to process distributed data from different sources without:
 1. Sharing personal raw information
 2. Requiring to send the information to central cloud servers.